-Magpie Duck Characteristics, Origin & Uses Info
+Magpie Duck: Origin, Characteristics, Uses

 The Magpie duck is a lightweight breed of domestic duck developed in the early 20th century.
 It is raised as a general purpose duck and named for it’s distinctive black and white plumage.